lagom/lagom/docs/manual/scala/gettingstarted/IntroGetStarted.md

 ## Create the build

-To create a new build using the Giter8 template, open a console and enter the following:
+To create a new build using the Giter8 template, open a console where you have administrative privileges.
+Enter the following:

 ```
 sbt new lagom/lagom-scala.g8